How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption: Results

 Others emphasized that beyond obvious citation errors, more subtle hallucinations, such as misleading summaries or inaccurate interpretations, were more difficult to detect and could pose risks if unnoticed.
 P13 shared that ``\textit{[my] experience with the Westlaw and Lexisnexis [AI] is they'll produce text that sounds reasonable, but they often cite to cases that do not stand for the principles that they say the case says.
 [For example,] if you ask them a question about if a person has an insanity defense, will Missouri recognize temporary insanity, and it might give an answer that says the courts in Missouri are split on whether or not it will be recognized, but this court says it will if these conditions are met, and then they cite to a case.
 But when you read the case, the case does not say what the AI assistant said it says.}'' Despite this, some participants believed AI could accelerate certain tasks if used carefully.
 P2 described their experience: ``\textit{I asked [ChatGPT] ‘can you point me to the RCW, the Washington State Code,’ and it got it wrong the first time, but with [me] working it and babysitting it, [I] found [my] answer relatively quickly.}''

-\subsection{What AIs Can and Cannot Do: Five Pillars in Public Defense Work (RQ2)}
+\subsection{What AI Can and Cannot Do: Five Pillars in Public Defense Work (RQ2)}

 At the outset, we expected legal research and writing to be the main site where AI could play a role.
 As conversations unfolded, it became clear that public defenders’ work involves many more components, each presenting distinct opportunities and risks for technological support.
-Through this iterative process, we identified five broad categories that capture their everyday practice: (1) Evidence investigation, (2) Legal research and writing, (3) Courtroom representation, (4) Client communication, and (5) Defense strategy.
+Iteratively, we identified five broad categories that capture their everyday practice: (1) Evidence investigation, (2) Legal research and writing, (3) Courtroom representation, (4) Client communication and support, and (5) Defense strategy.
 For each, we distilled specific tasks from participants’ accounts and considered where AI assistance may prove most valuable.

 \textbf{Evidence investigation.} Evidence investigation includes reading police reports, watching body camera footage, listening to audio recordings, as well as reviewing all other documents relevant to the case.
-Most participants noted that this step is \textbf{among the most time consuming} in defense work, and could benefit heavily from AI assistance.
+Most participants noted that this step is \textbf{among the most time-consuming} in defense work, and could benefit heavily from AI assistance.
 They shared that it is often impossible to go through all the materials, due to the sheer volume and time constraints.
 The prevalence of body-worn cameras and phone calls usually leads to hours and hours of recordings that public defenders need to sift through.
 The recordings are informationally sparse, but it is difficult to know a priori which portion to watch or listen to.
 Police reports’ descriptions usually provide some pointers, but they might not be comprehensive either and may give a biased representation.
-Most participants (n=12) mentioned that they would be \textbf{eager to use AI to help make sense of discovery data}.
+Almost all participants (n=16) expressed that they would be \textbf{eager to use AI to help make sense of discovery data}.
 The most frequently mentioned tasks are transcribing videos or recordings and generating summaries.
-Defenders can search through transcriptions using keywords or parse them quickly: ''\textit{if only we could just send it all out for transcription, that would be a good start because I read a lot faster than I can hear.}''(P5) Similarly, summaries help triage whether a document is worth reading or a video is worth watching.
+Defenders can search through transcriptions using keywords or parse them quickly: ``\textit{if only we could just send it all out for transcription, that would be a good start because I read a lot faster than I can hear.}''(P5) Similarly, summaries help triage whether a document is worth reading or a video is worth watching.